Last Updated: January 27, 2023

 Data Protection Impact Assessment and Prior Consultation

-- If and to the extent required by Applicable Law, Panoply shall provide reasonable assistance to Customer, at Customer's expense, with any data protection impact assessments, and prior consultations with Supervisory Authorities or other competent data protection authorities, which Customer reasonably considers to be required of it by article 35 or 36 of the GDPR or equivalent provisions of any other Data Protection Law, in each case insofar as and to the extent that this is possible and solely in relation to Processing of Customer Personal Data by, and taking into account the nature of the Processing and information available to, the Contracted Processors.
+- If and to the extent required by Applicable Law, SQream shall provide reasonable assistance to Customer, at Customer's expense, with any data protection impact assessments, and prior consultations with Supervisory Authorities or other competent data protection authorities, which Customer reasonably considers to be required of it by article 35 or 36 of the GDPR or equivalent provisions of any other Data Protection Law, in each case insofar as and to the extent that this is possible and solely in relation to Processing of Customer Personal Data by, and taking into account the nature of the Processing and information available to, the Contracted Processors.

 Deletion or return of Customer Personal Data

-- If and to the extent required by Applicable Law and subject to section 11.2, Panoply shall make available to Customer, upon request and at Customer's expense, all information reasonably necessary to demonstrate compliance with this Addendum, and shall allow for and contribute to audits, including inspections, by Customer or an auditor mandated by Customer in relation to the Processing of the Customer Personal Data by the Contracted Processors.
+- If and to the extent required by Applicable Law and subject to section 11.2, SQream shall make available to Customer, upon request and at Customer's expense, all information reasonably necessary to demonstrate compliance with this Addendum, and shall allow for and contribute to audits, including inspections, by Customer or an auditor mandated by Customer in relation to the Processing of the Customer Personal Data by the Contracted Processors.

 - to any individual unless he or she produces reasonable evidence of identity and authority;

-- outside normal business hours at those premises, unless the audit or inspection needs to be conducted on an emergency basis and Customer undertaking an audit has given notice to Panoply that this is the case before attendance outside those hours begins; or
+- outside normal business hours at those premises, unless the audit or inspection needs to be conducted on an emergency basis and Customer undertaking an audit has given notice to SQream that this is the case before attendance outside those hours begins; or

 - for the purposes of more than one audit or inspection in any calendar year, except for any additional audits or inspections which:

-- Customer is required or requested to carry out by Data Protection Law, a Supervisory Authority or any similar regulatory authority responsible for the enforcement of Data Protection Laws in any country or territory, where Customer has identified its concerns or the relevant requirement or request in its notice to Panoply of the audit or inspection.
+- Customer is required or requested to carry out by Data Protection Law, a Supervisory Authority or any similar regulatory authority responsible for the enforcement of Data Protection Laws in any country or territory, where Customer has identified its concerns or the relevant requirement or request in its notice to SQream of the audit or inspection.

 - In the event of any conflict or inconsistency between this Addendum and the Standard Contractual Clauses, the Standard Contractual Clauses shall prevail with regard to the subject matter of such Restricted Transfer.